 Singapore captured our hearts and stomachs with a short layover and we look forward to another visit.

-Next time we would love to visit Little India, Singapore Botanic Gardens, Singapore wildlife reserves, have some fun at Sentosa amusement park area, and eat more delicious food.
+On a return trip, add a visit to Little India, Singapore Botanic Gardens, Singapore wildlife reserves, have some fun at Sentosa amusement park area, and eat more delicious food.

 Check out our Singapore 4 days itinerary as we returned for a second visit!

 We hope you enjoyed your long stopover in Singapore!

 Have you been to Singapore before?
 What are some places that you recommend that we see next time?
 Let us know in the comments below.